timotejroiko/discord.js-light/README.md

 * Drastically lower cpu, memory and network usage (see performance section)
 * Built-in automatic sharding, command handlers, error handler, custom prefix handler and discordbots.org updater
+* On-demand caching (data is cached only when used, say goodbye to sweeping)
 * Designed to run as replicable independent instances (compatible with pm2 cluster)
 * Some additional functions and methods for convenience (see non-standard API section)